Proven-Paradox/shaper-system/Handbook.md

 Effect: The target regains HP equal to a die roll.
 This Ability may only be used once per Turn.
 Scaling: At any Hero Tier, you may increase the cost of this Ability by 4 MP to add another die to the amount healed.
 At Hero Tier 2, you may increase the cost of this Ability by an additional 6 MP to add another die to the amount healed for a total of 3 dice.
-When used this way, this Ability counts as a Tier 2 Ability.
+When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A quick healing ability that must be done up close.
 This could be jamming a syringe into the target, applying a healing herb, channeling vitality through your hands, and other similar actions.

 #### Healing Word